anuragbhanu/CF-Contest-Reminder/README.md

 # Codeforces Contest Reminder

-This Python script fetches upcoming Codeforces contests and sends SMS reminders using Twilio.
+This Python script Automatically sends SMS reminders using Twilio for the contest day on CodeForces.

 ## Installation